 Council members will assist with promoting each grant cycle, reviewing and interviewing applicants, fundraising to maintain funds granted out and assist with event planning activities.
 Undergraduate, graduate, and Washington College of Law students are all encouraged to apply for a position.
 A Council with a diverse background will only strengthen the mission of the Eagle Endowment in providing grants and educating the University community through service.

 Current Council Members:

-Diya Dhaliwal, Coordinator
+Diya Dhaliwal, Assistant Coordinator

 Diya Dhaliwal is a junior majoring in international studies and statistics.
 Originally from the San Francisco Bay Area, she is passionate about community service and social justice causes.
 She also serves as Deputy Director for AUSG Women's Initiative and a Resident Assistant in the social justice living-learning community.
 During her time at AU, she has been involved in sexual and interpersonal violence prevention work.
 She is incredibly excited to be Coordinator this year and looks forward to a fantastic year!